 Example 3: Deliberate oil discharge

 A ship deliberately discharges oil residues (there are presumptive evidences such as photographs taken plus the confirmation from a patrol boat of the discharge being mineral oil) during its transit off the coastline of a Member State, and within its SAR region.
-Regardless of the actions taken to detect and respond to the pollution, a POLREP should be forwarded to the Member States along the planned route of the ship.
+Regardless of the actions taken to detect and respond to the pollution, a POLREP should be forwarded to the Member States along the planned route of the ship and to the flag state (if EU flag vessel).

 Example 4: Discharge of cargo residues

 An environmental patrol flight reports a vessel which is discharging cargo residues, other cargo associated waste or garbage.
-A POLREP should be sent to the central SSN system for distribution to the relevant Member States along the planned route of the ship (if known).
+A POLREP should be sent to the central SSN system for distribution to the relevant Member States along the planned route of the ship (if known) and to the flag state (if EU flag vessel).
 The notification should contain any relevant information on the ship, its location and the cargo.

-Example 5: Confirmed CleanSeaNet (CSN) oil spill
+Example 5: CleanSeaNet (CSN) oil spill alert report

-A POLREP may also be notified following the detection and correlation of pollution by the CleanSeaNet (CSN) satellite-based pollution monitoring system.
+A POLREP (POLWARN - 1st message of POLREP) may also be notified following the detection of an oil spill by the CleanSeaNet (CSN) satellite-based pollution monitoring system.
 The following example defines a possible case.

-A spill is spotted by CSN and is confirmed by on-site verification by an air patrol craft as being mineral oil.
-The spill is correlated without ambiguity with a vessel and should be reported to SSN using a POLREP.
+A possible spill is detected by CSN.
+The spill is correlated with a vessel without ambiguity and the vessel is identified.
+This information is sent in a CSN Alert report to the affected MS. The spill is confirmed by on-site verification by an air patrol craft as being mineral oil.
+The spill should be reported to SSN using a POLREP.